easwari21/AOA-Java-M11/EX NO 1C- Valid pairs- Brute Force.md

 ## Algorithm

 1.Start the program.

 2.Input the size of the array n, the n array elements, and an integer k.

 3.Initialize a counter variable count = 0.

-4.Compare each pair of elements:
+4.Compare each pair of elements

-5.Use two loops: For each i from 0 to n-1, and for each j from i+1 to n-1, check if the absolute difference |nums[i] - nums[j]| == k.If true, increment count by
+5.Use two loops: For each i from 0 to n-1, and for each j from i+1 to n-1, check if the absolute difference |nums[i] - nums[j]| == k.If true, increment count by 1

 6.Display the total count of such pairs and stop the program.

 ## Program: